skrub-data/skrub/doc/modules/column_level_featurizing/feature_engineering_categorical.rst

   (`Latent Semantic Analysis <https://en.wikipedia.org/wiki/Latent_semantic_analysis>`_).
   This is the default encoder used by the |TableVectorizer| and the |tabular_pipeline|.

-- |TextEncoder|: **language model-based, strong on text but expensive to run**:
+- |LLMEncoder|: **language model-based, strong on text but expensive to run**:
   This encoder encodes string features using pretrained language models from the HuggingFace Hub.
 It is a wrapper around `sentence-transformers <https://sbert.net/>`_ compatible with the scikit-learn API and usable in pipelines.
 Best for free-flowing text and when columns include context found in the pretrained model (e.g., names of cities etc.).
 Note that this encoder can take a very long time to train, especially on large datasets and on CPU.
-The |TextEncoder| has additional dependencies that are not included in the standard skrub installation.
+The |LLMEncoder| has additional dependencies that are not included in the standard skrub installation.
   Refer to :ref:`installation_instructions` for info on how to prepare the environment.